Dear Summer Vacation,

 - Motivation and Learning Strategies for College Success

-I’ll Stop Lecturing You Now (Why am I so Punny?)
+I’ll Stop Lecturing You Now (I’m Too Punny)

-Anytime someone recommends a new way of staying mentally active that doesn’t involve reading Plato’s Republic cover-to-cover (sorry philosophers), try them out.
-You may find yourself secretly enjoying the exercise and stimulation you get from them.
+Anytime someone recommends a new way of staying mentally active that does not involve reading Plato’s Republic cover-to-cover (sorry philosophers), try them out.
+You may find yourself secretly enjoying the mental exercise and mental stimulation you get from them.

 On that note, time to for me to go dust off that old Gameboy Color and show the world who the real Pokémon Master is.